 New Owners Come Forward

 The new owners of Joplings will take over Sunderland’s oldest store on Monday, February 28, 2005.
 This is when Merchant Retail hand it over to Liverpool-based department store operator, Owen Owen, in an £8million deal.
-The store then held a huge clearance sale, selling off stock at up to 50 per cent off.
+The store also held a huge clearance sale, selling off stock at up to 50 per cent off.
 This was prompting fears that the store was closing altogether.
 New boss David Thompson allayed those fears once again.

 Thompson says that the jobs of 181 workers were safe.
 He also says the store itself and the 200-year-old Joplings name were safe too.
 “The store will be operating as Joplings.
 It is important, with all the history associated with that name, that we continue to do so,” he said.